apluslms/a-plus-design-system/components/button.md

 Buttons should always perform an action.
 An action might be "log in", "submit (an exercise)" or "save and continue later".

 Carefully limit the number of different styles visible to users to ensure that the impact of the special styles isn't diluted.

+Note that you need to choose both a style and a size.
+Both must be declared as separate classes.

 ## Usage